ParichayDidwania/multiplayer-shooter/README.md

 - **Proximity Sound**: Immerse yourself in the game with realistic audio effects.
 The Proximity Sound feature dynamically adjusts the sound based on the proximity of in-game events, enhancing the overall immersion and providing valuable audio cues for gameplay.

+- **Spectate Mode**: Don't miss a moment of the intense battles!
+Spectate Mode allows you to continue watching the match even after your character has been eliminated.
+Gain insights into ongoing gameplay, learn from your team mates, and stay engaged until the round ends.

 - **Websockets and NodeJS Backend**: Shadow Ops utilizes websockets for seamless real-time communication between players for events that require **reliability**.
 The backend is built on NodeJS, providing a robust foundation for smooth gameplay and a reliable multiplayer experience.

 - **UDP with WebRTC Backend using Geckos.io**: Shadow Ops utilizes WebRTC for seamless real-time communication between players for events that can afford **unreliability** in order to achieve less latency.
 Events such as position updates, bullet shots, and bomb pick/drop are being sent and received via UDP.
 Geckos.io offers real-time client/server communication over UDP using WebRTC and Node.js